-Quite early in the process of reading a bit of Housman’s (admittedly forlorn) poetry, I was interrupted by memory: a short dirt road, warmed by a sunny, unblemished sky, tall oaks on one side, fields on the other.
+In the middle of something or nothing or maybe everything I cannot recall, I was interrupted by memory: a short dirt road, warmed by a sunny, unblemished sky, tall oaks on one side, fields on the other.
 The air sweet and thick.
 Cicadas chirring.

 I couldn’t stop longing for the impossible, that sunny short road.
-From Rimbaud: “Ah!
-That life of my childhood, the high road in all weathers…”1
+From Arthur Rimbaud: “Ah!
+That life of my childhood, the high road in all weathers…”

 There is something between the bars of poetry, memoirs, pictures—a pattern lacking common description, a feeling thrown against the backdrop of life.
 It works your nerves.
 It is so often mentioned that it bears collecting: this deep, aching longing for the impossible.
 A place we cannot go or return.

-In her most recent collection of poems and essays, “Upstream,” the ever-contemplative American poet Mary Oliver wrote that she longed “to be lost again, as long ago.”
+In her most recent collection of poems and essays, Upstream, the ever-contemplative American poet Mary Oliver wrote that she longed “to be lost again, as long ago.”
 Her words, compelling but opaque, suggest a need for space.
 Oliver walked upstream—did she find what she sought?
-2

 Into my heart an air that kills